 We take this position that arose in the game Averbakh – Boleslavsky (1953) to show an interesting idea.
 First, have a look at the position.
 It is black’s move; what would you play?
 The position is equal but it has to be played.
 Boleslavsky continued with 44…a5? a mistake that white refuted in great style.

 See the details here:

-The next diagram is from the game Polugaevsky – Ulhmann played in Amsterdam 1970.
+The next diagram is from the game Polugaevsky – Ulhmann played in Amsterdam in 1970.
 We have decided to start here when all the pieces are still on the board because it’s interesting how white regroups his pieces.
 It is unavoidable to exchange all the heavy pieces along the open E-file.
 However, it seems that for black it would be more convenient to trade minor pieces due to his lack of space.
-This, of course, cannot be easily achieved.
+This, of course, black cannot easily achieve.
 White will have to expand and gain more space, as well as start active actions on both sides of the board.

 See this highly instructive game here:

 In the next example we see Ulhmann again as a protagonist, but this time he is playing with white against another giant of our chess history: Svetozar Gligoric.
 It is interesting to see that Gligoric believed that this endgame was slightly inferior but playable for black; in fact, he played it once more against Ulhmann a year after this defeat.
 The result was the same, although black was closer to hold that time.

 Back to the position above, white has the usual space advantage, the rooks have already been swapped so now it is time to maneuver and outplay his opponent.
 It must be said that here too black had equal chances, but the margin for error is so small that one slight imprecision is enough.